cBioPortal/cbioportal/docs/File-Formats.md

 `MUTATION_COUNT` and `FRACTION_GENOME_ALTERED` are auto populated clinical attributes, and should therefore not be present in clinical data files.

 ## Discrete Copy Number Data
 The discrete copy number data file contain values that would be derived from copy-number analysis algorithms like [GISTIC](http://www.ncbi.nlm.nih.gov/sites/entrez?term=18077431) or [RAE](http://www.ncbi.nlm.nih.gov/sites/entrez?term=18784837).
 GISTIC can be [installed](http://www.broadinstitute.org/cgi-bin/cancer/publications/pub_paper.cgi?mode=view&paper_id=216&p=t) or run online using the GISTIC 2.0 module on [GenePattern](http://genepattern.broadinstitute.org/gp/pages/login.jsf).
 For some help on using GISTIC, check the [Data Loading: Tips and Best Practices](Data-Loading-Tips-and-Best-Practices.md) page.
+When loading case list data, the `_cna` case list is required.
+See the [case list section](#case-lists).

 ##### Meta file
 The meta file is comprised of the following fields: